business formation lawyers

 As you prepare to start your Texas business, consider all the tasks you will need to complete to get your business formed.

-A Texas business formation attorney can help you handle all those tasks.
+A business formation lawyer can help you handle all those tasks.
 Some main items you will need to handle include:

-• Prepare and file formation documents with the Texas Secretary of State;
+• Preparing and filing formation documents with the Texas Secretary of State;

-• Draft company bylaws, an operating agreement, or a partnership agreement, depending on which type of business entity you decide to operate;
+• Drafting company bylaws, an operating agreement, or a partnership agreement, depending on which type of business entity you decide to operate;

-• Secure licenses and insurance for your business; and
+• Securing licenses and insurance for your business; and

-• Obtain state and federal tax identification numbers.
+• Obtaining state and federal tax identification numbers.

 While this may sound like a lot to consider, working with trusted business formation lawyers can make your business formation to-do list seem like a breeze.